apache/apisix/doc/plugins/fault-injection.md

 Note: One of `abort` and `delay` must be specified.

-`vars` is composed of a three-layer array structure, which can flexibly implement the `and/or` relationship between rules.
+The `vars` is a list of expression which is from the `lua-resty-expr`, which can flexibly implement the `and/or` relationship between rules.
 Example:

 ```json
 [